Professor Richard Grieve BA MSc PhD

 - F: 020 7927 2701

-I teach on the introductory module, introduction to health economics.
+I teach on the introductory module, introduction to health economics, and organise the economic evaluation module

 My main research interests are in developing analytical methods for cost-effectiveness analyses.
 My current work aims to develop more appropriate analytical methods for dealing with selection bias, missing data and clustered data.